Summer-source42/secure-healthcare-network/docs/04-security-design.md

 ### Least-Privilege ACL Design

-Avoid broad rules such as `permit ip any any`.
-Prefer specific policies:
+Avoided broad rules such as `permit ip any any` :

 | Source | Destination | Ports | Reason |
 |---|---|---|---|